2393494020/2393494020.github.io/docs/en/colloquialism.md

 eg.
 My cellphone ran out of credit.
-My mobile is out of credit, I have to top up it.
+My mobile phone is out of credit, I have to top up it.
 ```

 - 不同意